Exclusive: Foxconn to begin assembling top-end Apple iPhones in India in 2019 - source

 Foxconn has previously expressed concern over demand for Apple's flagship devices.

-(Reporting by Sankalp Phartiyal and Sudarshan Varadhan; additional reporting by Stephen Nellis in San Francisco; Editing by Martin Howell)
+(Reporting by Sankalp Phartiyal and Sudarshan Varadhan; Additional reporting by Stephen Nellis in San Francisco; Editing by Martin Howell and Mark Potter)